kabojnk/densities/README.md

+# THIS UTILITY IS DEPRECATED.
+I wrote this _years_ ago, back when Sketch was still a new thing, and Adobe batch export processes were not something that designers typically cared to do in small-scale shops.
+Now there are tools like Zeplin that are way better.
+If your company isn't using Zeplin in its pipeline, you're doing things wrong.

 # densities.js

 This command line utility will generate images for the various Android device screen densities.
 It is meant to do batch processing, but allows for per-file configuration options.
 It works with any format supported by [ImageMagick](http://www.imagemagick.org/script/formats.php), and will generate for the following screen densities: mdpi, hdpi, xhdpi, xxhdpi and xxxhdpi.